-Request more information about programs at Foothill College by clicking on the links below:
+Get more information about Foothill College by clicking links below:

 Foothills College, located in Los Altos Hills, California, was founded in 1957 to provide resident in the South Bay educational opportunities.
 The school is a member of the California Community Colleges System which operates the state's two year institutions throughout the various counties and districts.
 Foothill College is one of the two colleges that comprise the Foothill-De Anza Community College District, the other being De Anza College.
 The school has recently undergone a large renovation in order to improve and expand facilities in order to meet the needs of the 18,000 students that enroll annually.
 Since 2003 nearly every building on campus has undergone improvements, and the school has add3ed several new facilities as well.